shrimayeemishra/shrimayeemishra/README.md

 #  🌍 Hello World, I'm Shrimayee!
 ### 👩🏽‍💻 Tech Explorer | 🌿 Passionate Learner | ✨ Creative Mind

 Beyond code, I explore creativity through writing and art, expressing myself through stories and visuals.
-For me, creativity isn’t just a hobby—it’s a way to think, innovate, and bring ideas to life. 🎨✨
+For me, creativity isn’t just a hobby-it’s a way to think, innovate, and bring ideas to life. 🎨✨
 <br/>
 If you're up for diving into tech discussions, exploring creative ideas, or simply having a good chat about life’s quirks, I’d love to hear from you.
 Let’s connect, share a laugh, and perhaps even spark the next big idea together! 🚀